-Celukan Bawang is a port located 40 km (25 miles) west of Singaraja, northern Bali on a picturesque, protected bay.
-Nearby is Lovina Beach which boasts its quiet black sand beaches.
-Singaraja city is the 2nd largest Bali.
-From 1849 until 1953 it was the colonial administrative centre of Netherlands for Bali and Lesser Sunda Islands.
+Celukan Bawang is a cruise port located approx 40 km (25 mi) west of Singaraja (northern Bali Island) on a well-protected bay harbour.
+Nearby is Lovina Beach - a stretch of quiet, black-sand beaches.
+Singaraja is Bali's 2nd largest city (population over 80,000).
+Between 1849-1953 it was the Dutch colonial administrative capital for Bali Kingdom (Bali Island and Lesser Sunda Islands).

-The port of Celukan Bawang allows passengers to discover a different and not crowded part of Bali, as well as to discover fascinating natural and cultural Balinese sites.
-The coast around the port is sloppy and rocky.
+Port Celukan Bawang (locode IDCEB) allows cruise ship passengers to discover a different and not crowded part of the island, as well as fascinating natural and cultural Balinese sites.
+The coast around the seaport is sloppy and rocky.
 The port is operated the whole year-round.
 Its anchorage area and the harbor are well sheltered from winds and swells.

 Points of interest in Celukan Bawang include:

-- Lovina beach: 30 minutes from Celukan Bawang, away from the mass tourism of Bali, Lovina Beach offers visitors the chance to relax on the black sand beaches with nearby restaurants and boutiques.
+- Lovina beach (30 min from Celukan Bawang) - Away from the mass tourism sites, Lovina Beach offers visitors the chance to relax on the black sand beaches with nearby restaurants and boutiques.

-- Singaraja: 1 hour from Celukan Bawang, today the 2nd largest city of Bali has about 100,000 inhabitants.
-It has kept traces of colonialism period.
+- Singaraja (1 hour from Celukan Bawang) - is ranked Bali's 2nd largest city.
+It has kept traces of the colonialism period.
 Gedond Kirtya Library and Beleleng Museum, composed of 3 small houses will give the opportunity for tourists to see a collection of ancient Balenese books called "Lontar", made from leaves of the palm.

-- Pura Ulun Danu Bratan Temples: 2h drive from Celukan Bawang, this Hindu-Buddhist temples complex is the chance to visit one of the most popular temples and its amazing environment.
-The 2 Hindu temples that are dedicated to the goddess of water, Dewi Danu, are built on small isles.
+- Pura Ulun Danu Bratan Temples (2 hours drive from Celukan Bawang) - this Hindu-Buddhist temples complex consists of two temples dedicated to Dewi Danu (goddess of water), which are built on small isles.

 Celukan Bawang cruise terminal

-Celukan Bawang cruise port features a large wharf.
-This is Bali Island's main cargo ship port trading in cement and timber from the Indonesian islands Java and Borneo.
-However, most cruise ships to Bali Island dock (anchor) at Benoa Harbour.
+Celukan Bawang cruise port has a large wharf (ship docking structure).
+This is Bali Island's main cargo port, trading in cement and timber from the Indonesian islands Java and Borneo.
+For now, most cruise ships to Bali Island dock at Benoa Harbour.